syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 {% endtabs %}

 ### Changing  padding
-You can change the editor padding by overriding the GetLeftPaddingForEditor and GetRightpaddingEditor methods, its applicable for both default and floating label layout.
+You can change the editor padding by overriding the GetLeftPaddingForEditor and GetRightPaddingEditor methods, its applicable for both default and floating label layout.

 {% tabs %}